Hezbollah rains rockets on Israel after senior commander killed

 — Ali Hashem علي هاشم (@alihashem_tv) June 12, 2024

-Hezbollah, an armed Lebanon-based group with links to Iran, confirmed in a statement early on Wednesday that Taleb Abdullah had been killed in an air strike hours earlier on the town of Jouaiyya.
+Hezbollah, an armed Lebanon-based group with links to Iran, confirmed in a statement early on Wednesday that Abdullah had been killed in an air strike hours earlier on the town of Jouaiyya.

 Abdullah, also known as Hajj Abu Taleb, was reportedly the commander of a Hezbollah division covering the western sector of the front line between the border with Israel and the Litani River.